 Iontophoresis Devices & Costs

-At first glance, an iontophoresis device may seem pricey, but the expense is relatively reasonable when you realize that the devices last for many years (if not decades), you can self-manage your treatments, and the devices can be shared among family members who suffer from excessive sweating (hyperhidrosis frequently runs in families).
-Also, health insurance often covers the cost of an iontophoresis device and sometimes “rent-to-own” is an option (more information on this below).
+At first glance, an iontophoresis device may seem pricey, but the expense is relatively reasonable when you realize that the devices last for many years (even decades), you can self-manage your treatments at home, and devices can be shared among family members (hyperhidrosis frequently runs in families).
+Also, health insurance often covers the cost of an iontophoresis device, and sometimes “rent-to-own” is an option (more information below).
 Hint: Always check our Fan Fave Products for discount codes before you buy.